sagebind/sluice/README.md

 Check the [documentation] for up-to-date usage and examples.

-## Requirements

-Currently Sluice requires a nightly Rust compiler as it uses stdlib futures, and uses async/await in tests and benchmarks.

 ## License

 This library is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.